 The below contains some affiliate links.
 You can find out what those are here

-- Good quality pans (I love cast iron, but also have some ceramic pans/ non-stick pans which are vital for cooking on Slimming World)
+- Good quality pans (I love cast iron, but also have some ceramic pans/ non-stick pans which are great for low fat cooking)

 - vegetable spiralizer (I love my Paderno, but a julienne peeler will work fine)